Skip to main content

 The Principle of Voluntary Participation

-To be compliant, the program must be structured in a way that employees do not feel compelled to participate. the incentives offered for participation cannot be so substantial that they create a sense of economic coercion.
+To be compliant, the program must be structured in a way that employees do not feel compelled to participate.
+This means that the incentives offered for participation cannot be so substantial that they create a sense of economic coercion.
 The line between a reward and a penalty can be a fine one, and it is a line that employers must navigate with care.
 The goal is to encourage participation, not to compel it.

 The Sanctity of Genetic Information

-GINA is a clear statement that an individual’s are off-limits for the purposes of employment decisions.
+GINA is a clear statement that an individual’s genetic predispositions are off-limits for the purposes of employment decisions.
 This includes the design and implementation of wellness programs.
 Any program that touches upon family medical history must do so with the utmost caution and with the explicit, informed consent of the individual.

 The Duty of Confidentiality

 The Health Insurance Portability and Accountability Act (HIPAA) is perhaps the most well-known of the laws governing health information.
 While its direct application to employer-sponsored wellness programs can be complex, its underlying principle of confidentiality is universal.
-Any collected through a wellness program must be treated with the same level of care as a medical record.
+Any health information collected through a wellness program must be treated with the same level of care as a medical record.

 This means that the data must be stored securely, with access limited to those who have a legitimate need to know.
 It also means that the information should be used only for the purposes of the wellness program and not for any other employment-related decisions.
 The trust that is essential for a successful wellness program is built upon a foundation of confidentiality.
 Any breach of that trust can have serious legal and reputational consequences.